Description and review of the Golden 1 Center Open House, an event held to introduce Sacramentans to the newly built home of the Sacramento Kings.

 Thousands of Sacramento school students had their yearbook pictures taken at Coronet Portraits which closed in 2000.
-And, while I don’t remember ever patronizing Sleeper Stamp and Stationary, which closed in 1994, I do recall seeing their neon sign.
+And, while I don’t remember patronizing Sleeper Stamp and Stationary, which closed in 1994, I do recall seeing their neon sign.

 Recognizing the importance of Sacramento’s status as the Farm-to-Fork Capital, the Executive Chef of the Golden 1 Center has committed to sourcing 90% of the food ingredients used within a 150-mile radius.
-Additionally, the majority of the beer, wine and spirits will also be sourced from the same 150-mile radius.
+Additionally, the majority of the beer, wine and spirits will also be sourced from within the same 150-mile radius.

 As we walked around inside of the arena, we took note of the local restaurants in the lineup of food offerings including: Block Butcher Bar, Café Bernardo, Mulvaney’s B & L, Paragary’s, Centro, Lowbrau, Mikuni Sushi, Selland’s, Star Ginger and Petra Greek.